ThiagoAM/GameAudioPlayer/README.md

 ```

 # Advices
-• For improved performance, disable temporary audio nodes by calling the `disableTemporarySounds` method.
+• For improved performance, disable the creation of temporary SKAudioNode instances by calling the `disableTemporarySounds` method.
 Finally, set the maxium number of instance a certain sound can have by calling the `setMaxConrurrentPlayback` method. <br />
 • You can use the `playSoundFileNamed` method without preparing sounds before, but the performance will not be optional since it will be constantly creating new SKAudioNode instances each time you call it.